North Carolina's 1st congressional district

 which changed the 1st district boundaries to add Chowan, Currituck, Franklin, Greene, Pasquotank, Perquimans counties and the remainder of Vance County while removing Wayne County.

 On October 25, 2023, the North Carolina General Assembly approved a new congressional map shifting the district's Cook Partisan Voting Index from D+2 to R+1.
 It is the most competitive district in North Carolina.
 The district was also one of 13 congressional districts that voted for Donald Trump in the 2024 presidential election while simultaneously electing a Democrat in the 2024 House of Representatives elections.

 In 2025, the district was once again subject to redistricting, after the North Carolina House and Senate passed a map immune to Democratic governor Josh Stein's veto.
-The district is considered a likely pickup for Republicans in the 2026 United States House of Representatives elections.
+The counties of Greene, Lenoir, Wayne, and Wilson were drawn into the new third district, with the counties of Beaufort, Carteret, Craven, Dare, Hyde, and Pamlico now being placed into the first district.
+The district is now considered a likely pickup for Republicans in the 2026 United States House of Representatives elections.

 Counties and communities

-For the 119th and successive Congresses (based on the districts drawn following a 2023 legislative session), the district contains all or portions of the following counties and communities.
+For the 120th and successive Congresses (based on the districts drawn following a 2025 legislative session), the district will contain all or portions of the following counties and communities.